RobertDeSonier/RoBlog/_posts/WIP.md

 categories: Git
 ---

-I have had a lot of people approach me with questions that could be solved with a [Git Rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing), so I wanted to write a couple posts about it.
+I have had a lot of people approach me recently with questions that could be solved with a [Git Rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing), so I wanted to write a couple posts about it.

 There are two methods of rebasing, the basic rebase and the interactive rebase.
 These two methods are so different for when it comes to use them and what they are used for, I wanted to create separate posts for each.